damesek/swagger-http-kit-compojure-api/README.md

-# Swagger and Compojure API with http-kit, workable uberjar export
+# Swagger and Compojure API with http-kit
-Compojure API test and Swagger API integration example (works with uberjar)
+Compojure API test and Swagger API integration example (work with uberjar compile)

 I found just Arttuka http-kit swagger tutorial. `https://github.com/arttuka/swagger-httpkit-test`.
 End of this tutorial you can read: "Doesn't currently work because of a suspected problem in compojure-api and AOT compiling."